About the campaign

 Why the 1 in 3 Cancers Campaign was created

 Preventing cancer is key to helping beat cancer.
-In 2015, Cancer Council commissioned research which found that every year in Australia approximately 37,000 – or 1 in 3 cancer cases – can be prevented.
+Research has found that every year in Australia approximately 44,000 – or more than 1 in 3 cancer cases – can be prevented.
 In 2016, Cancer Council also conducted research with a range of people across NSW including men and women, cancer patients and carers.
 This research found that there is a need to raise awareness within the community about the lifestyle factors that reduce cancer risk, and that some people don’t believe that cancer is preventable.
 Based on these findings the 1 in 3 Cancers Campaign was developed.

 Information and Support for Cancer Patients and Survivors